Introduction

 Data preprocessing

-Acquisition, download and processing of a large number of digital elevation models, gridded climate datasets, reference datasets for model calibration and validation such as geodetic mass balance and velocity products, and more…
+Acquisition, download and processing of a large number of digital elevation models, gridded climate datasets, reference datasets for model calibration and validation such as geodetic mass balance and ice velocity products, and more…

 Climatic mass balance